What is unlevered free cash flow?

 - Subtract any capital expenditures

-The is most common cash flow metric used for any type of financial modeling valuation.
+This is the most common cash flow metric used for any type of financial modeling valuation.

 Download the Free Template

 Enter your name and email in the form below and download the free template now!

 When using unlevered free cash flow to determine the Enterprise Value (EV) of the business, a few simple steps can be taken to arrive at the equity value of the firm.

 To arrive at equity value, take the following steps: